goldmansachs/tablasco/README.md

 The two most important Tablasco classes to be familiar with are `TableVerifier` and `VerifiableTable`.

 ### TableVerifier
-`TableVerifier` is a [JUnit rule](http://junit.org/junit4/javadoc/4.12/org/junit/Rule.html) that needs to be defined in each Tablasco test class:
+`TableVerifier` is a [JUnit 5 Extension](https://docs.junit.org/current/user-guide/#extensions) that needs to be defined in each Tablasco test class:
 ```
-@Rule
+@RegisterExtension
 public final TableVerifier tableVerifier = new TableVerifier()
     .withExpectedDir("src/test/resources")
     .withOutputDir("target");